Our Thoughts on Weight-Loss Medications (GLP-1 Agonists)

 2. Supplements

-• Berberine - berberine has been found to improve gut health, reduce inflammation, and increase insulin sensitivity, all of which can help boost your natural GLP-1 activity
+• Berberine - berberine has been found to improve gut health, reduce inflammation, and increase insulin sensitivity, all of which can help boost your natural GLP-1 activity.
+Editor’s note: Use high-quality and certified supplements only, and talk to a knowledgeable healthcare provider before beginning any supplement.
+Berberine should not be taken long-term and can have undesirable effects on liver health and your microbiome if not taken properly and under supervised care.

 • Probiotics - Gut health plays an imperative role in natural GLP-1 production and support.
-Your gut microbiome is responsible for short chain fatty acid (SCFA), production, anti-inflammatory effects, and gut-brain communication.
-Probiotics high in Bifidobacterium and Lactobacillus are found to be supportive for natural GLP-1 production
+Your gut microbiome is responsible for short chain fatty acid (SCFA) production, anti-inflammatory effects, and gut-brain communication.
+Probiotics high in Bifidobacterium and Lactobacillus are found to be supportive of natural GLP-1 production.

-• Glucomannen - is a water-soluble polysaccharide that is considered a dietary fiber.
-Glucomannen may help to boost GLP-1 production due its effects on delayed gastric emptying, improved satiety and appetite regulation, SCFA production, and blood sugar control.
+• Glucomannan - is a water-soluble polysaccharide that is considered a dietary fiber.
+Glucomannan may help to boost GLP-1 production due its effects on delayed gastric emptying, improved satiety and appetite regulation, SCFA production, and blood sugar control.
+Glucomannan is typically taken 1/2 hour before a meal with 8-10oz of water.

 Conclusion: How a Dietitian or Nutritionist Can Help

 Many people will start taking GLP-1 Receptor Agonists expecting it to be a miracle drug.
 Although it is extremely effective at short-term weight loss, we must look at a couple crucial factors that impact the efficacy of this drug in the long-term.
 First, many people who start taking this drug do not change the quality of their diet.
 This does not address the root cause of metabolic dysfunction that caused weight gain in the first place.
 Taking GLP-1 Receptor agonists without talking to a dietitian or nutritionist to improve your diet can lead to systemic inflammation, nutrient deficiencies, long-term insulin resistance, and other metabolic insufficiencies.
 Unless you want to be on these medications for the rest of your life, the result of these insufficiencies includes rapid weight gain once you stop taking the medication.
 It is absolutely essential that GLP-1 receptor agonists are taken in tandem with lifestyle modifications.
-While these drugs can be the catalyst to rapid weight loss, speaking with a professional to instill lifelong habits is imperative for sustainable change.
+When you are ready to wean off of any weight loss medication, a knowledgeable Dietitian-Nutritionist can help you craft a plan to increase natural GLP-1 support to help you maintain your weight loss.
+These drugs can be a catalyst for rapid weight loss, and partnering with a professional to support lifelong habits is imperative to keeping the weight off long term.

 Resources: